Style polygon layers

 The most recent fill colors are shown.

-2. Click Fill transparency to set the transparency with the slider or by entering values.
+2. Click Fill transparency to set the transparency using the slider or by entering values.

 3. Click Cancel to return to the previous pane without applying the color settings.